datacoon/undatum/README.rst

 Returns all unique files of certain field(s).
 Accepts parameter *fields* with comma separated fields to gets it unique values.
 Provide single field name to get unique values of this field or provide list of fields to get combined unique values.
+This command autodetects delimiter and encoding of CSV files and encoding of JSON lines files by default.
+You may override it providng "-d" delimiter and "-e" encoding parameters

 Returns all unique values of field *regions* in selected JSONl file